[Length: 6 Minute Read]

 In short, everyone.
 Many parents fall into the trap of assuming they earn too much money or have too many assets to qualify for any form of Federal student aid.
 That may end up being the case for you, but filling out the FAFSA is important nonetheless for a number of good reasons:

 - Many schools that issue merit-based awards require the applicant to have completed the FAFSA form;

 - If your child needs access to Federal student loans, or if you as the parent need access to Parent PLUS loans to help pay for college, you need to fill out the FAFSA;

 - If you encounter a job loss or sudden change of income, you can ask the school to reexamine your eligibility for financial aid – but only if you already have a completed FAFSA on file;

 - Some states offer their own financial aid and require students to fill out the FAFSA in order to get it;

 - If your child is eager to enter public service or become a teacher, then considering Federal student loans might be a good option as there are debt forgiveness programs for these professions.

-In short, there are a lot of good reasons to fill out the FAFSA even if it’s unlikely your student will receive any grants or merit-based scholarships.
+In short, there are a lot of good reasons to fill out the FAFSA even if you think it unlikely that your student will receive any grants or merit-based scholarships.

-Deadline: Depends on the schools your child is applying to.
-My suggestion would be to fill out the FAFSA early on (October) so you have it done and out of the way.
+FAFSA Deadline: Depends on the schools your child is applying to.
+My suggestion would be to fill out the FAFSA early (in October or November) so you have it done and out of the way.
 You can always go back and revise data or school choices if needed.